 Multi-Sampling Anti-Aliasing (MSAA)

 The method operates a bit differently.
-MSAA will only smoothen specific areas of the frame when necessary.
-While this accelerates the anti-aliasing and reduces the GPU’s labor, it may not always work perfectly.
+MSAA will only smoothen certain areas of the frame when necessary.
+While this accelerates the anti-aliasing and reduces the GPU’s workload, it may not always function flawlessly.

-You can also find MSAA available at x2, x4, and x8, with increased system requirements as you go higher.
+You can also find MSAA available at x2, x4, and x8, with elevated system requirements as you go higher.

 Coverage Sampling Anti-Aliasing (CSAA)